-The composition of the Clients' portfolios is continually reviewed by members of the Firm's senior management, normally Stan B. Miranda (Chairman), Arjun Raghavan (Chief Executive), William Fox (Partner), John Collis (Partner), Paul Dimitruk (Senior Partner), Euan Finlay (Partner), Richard Scarinci (Partner), Toby Joll (Partner), David Shushan (Partner), Kamran Moghadam (Partner), Alex Band (Partner & CIO), Will Jagger (Partner), Adam Spence (Partner), Adam Watson (Partner), Elizabeth Trotta (Partner), Emma Bewley (Partner), Sud Murugesu (Partner), and Edmondo Barletta (Partner).
+The composition of the Clients' portfolios is continually reviewed by members of the Firm's senior management.
 The review includes an analysis of the strategies employed by Investment Managers, including diversification, exposure to market and other risks, and performance.
-We also have established an several internal committees, including investment committees, that are responsible for our day-to-day operations.
+We also have established several internal committees, including investment committees, that are responsible for our day-to-day operations.
 This includes entering into advisory agreements, establishing investment advisory fees, selecting Investment Managers and developing new products and services.